 As search engines continue in this direction, it’s the PR team which is giving Google what it wants, leaving the SEO work as strictly on-site optimizations.
 Having an optimized and well-functioning site is still very important to have, but not to the same degree as what PR is providing to search engines.

 When it comes down to it, large corporations have a different view of SEO today.

-We see SEO as a lower priority 1) because large corporations may likely have a strong brand awareness and people will seek them out for their product, 2) SEO is also a slow, gradual process, and corporations are driven by the goal of profits today, and 3) because we also see search optimization as a complex process.
+We see SEO as a lower priority because: 1) large corporations may likely have a strong brand awareness and people will seek them out for their product, 2) SEO is also a slow, gradual process, and corporations are driven by the goal of profits today, and 3) we see search optimization as a complex process.

-However, maybe the true reason SEO ranks where it does in the eyes of corporations is simply due to the game changing with the roll moving into the hands of PR.
+However, maybe the true reason SEO ranks where it does in the eyes of corporations is simply due to a changing of the game with some of the role moving into the hands of PR.